February 5, 2026

 Because the brain is adapting, mild temporary responses can happen, especially early on.
 Some people may experience:

-• Mild headache (protein and water intake are important to support the brain)
+• mild headache (protein and hydration are important to support the brain)

 These responses are usually short‑lived and give us useful information about how the brain is responding.
 When they occur, we adjust.